5 Hollywood actors who have famous parents and you didn't even know

 1 – Angelina Jolie

 Angelina Jolie is the daughter of actor Jon Voight, winner of the Academy Award for Best Actor in 1979 for her work as a paraplegic soldier in “Bitter Return.”
-The father-daughter relationship, nonetheless, has by no means been good, regardless of the 2 trying reconciliation in recent times due to the star’s grandchildren.
+The father-daughter relationship, nonetheless, has by no means been good, regardless of the 2 making an attempt reconciliation in recent times due to the star’s grandchildren.
 “He met the children and they met him.
-I think that’s the most important thing we do,” the actress advised People journal in 2010, admitting that the connection was nonetheless distant.
+I think that’s the most important thing we do,” the actress informed People journal in 2010, admitting that the connection was nonetheless distant.

 2nd – Dakota Johnson